 - Mr. Seifert excused himself from the room while rating sheets were completed by EAC members and the nomination award was discussed.

 - The EAC Members also voted unanimously in favor of presenting Ms. LaFreniere the 2010 Ralph Hunter Memorial Award.

 EAC Resolution No. 2011-01 for the 2010 Ralph Hunter Memorial Award Recipient (Joe Doser)

-- A formal resolution was adopted by the EAC Members to select an excellent candidate, Ms. LaFreniere, as recipient for the 2010 Ralph Hunter Award.
+- A formal resolution was adopted by the EAC Members to select an excellent candidate, Ms. LaFreniere, as recipient of the 2010 Ralph Hunter Award.
 The EAC 2011-01 Resolution was formalized in writing by the Chair, Mr. Doser, in a letter to Ted Rauh dated February 9, 2011.

 The resolution was passed unanimously by the EAC and the award was presented during the 13th Annual Technical Training Series in Monterey, CA on February 28, 2011.